subhankar2506/ecg-analysis/README.md

 ## Overview

-This project implements a machine learning model for classifying ECG signals from the MIT-BIH Arrhythmia Database into different types of arrhythmias.
+This project implements a deep learning model for classifying ECG signals from the MIT-BIH Arrhythmia Database into different types of arrhythmias.
 The model classifies ECG data into predefined categories of heart rhythms, such as normal rhythm and various arrhythmias (PVCs, APBs, AF, etc.).

 **Live Streamlit App**: [BeatWise ECG Analysis App](https://beatwise.streamlit.app/)